AbdullahGalalMohamed/Spark/README.md

 ---

 * Contains :
-  - Dataset i choosed is [path of exile](https://www.kaggle.com/gagazet/path-of-exile-league-statistic) dataset.
+  - Dataset I choosed is [path of exile](https://www.kaggle.com/gagazet/path-of-exile-league-statistic) dataset.
 That contains statistics for 59,000 players who played path of exile.
 One file with 12 data sections.

 * Column name and description  :